ucberkeley/moocchat/doc/README_FOR_APP.md

 0. `foreman run local` to start the app
 0. It should now be live on `http://localhost:3000`

+## Deploying to master

+0. Before you do any merging:  go back to master and do a git pull to make sure you have latest master
+0. Then switch back into your branch and rebase against master, fixing any conflicts, and making sure all your tests are passing.
+0. Run 'bash bugtest.sh' to do the following: rm db/development-master.sqlite3 rake db:migrate
+rake db:seed
+rake db:test:prepare
+rake cucumber
+rake spec
+to verify that there is no bug introduced
+0. Then do pull request

 ## To deploy on Heroku for your own staging:

 0. First time: `heroku app:create pick-some-app-name`